tcama/Hyperfine/README.md

-# Hyperfine
+# new_project
-Repository for hyperfine project
+clone when setting up a new project